IBM/IBM-QRadar-Universal-Cloud-REST-API/Trend Micro Vision One/README.md

 - Input Parameters:
-  - Bearer Token: A token you get from the Vision One Portal or the Trend Micro Support (format
+  - Bearer Token: A token you get from the Vision One Portal or the Trend Micro Support
   - TrendMicro Vision One API Base URL (e.g. api.eu.xdr.trendmicro.com): check here for the corect base URL https://automation.trendmicro.com/xdr/Guides/Regional-Domains

 - Log Source setup